timkrebs/qnt9-srs/infrastructure/terraform/README.md

 # QNT9 SRS - Azure Infrastructure (Terraform)

-This directory contains Terraform configurations for deploying the Stock Recommendation System (SRS) infrastructure on **Microsoft Azure**.
+This directory contains Terraform configurations for deploying the Stock Recommendation System (SRS) infrastructure on Microsoft Azure.

 ## Table of Contents